ACCESS-NRI/training-day-2024-find-analyse-data/access_rose_cylc/rose_cylc_example.md

 <p>Guide for the rose cylc ACCESS-NRI workshop exercises.</p>

 ## Step 0: Pre-workshop
-Join the access, hh5, hr22 and ki32 projects
+Join the access, hh5, hr22, ki32 and nf33 projects.

 The exercises will still work if you do not have a MOSRS account